bitnami-labs/sealed-secrets/README.md

 ## Details

 This controller adds a new `SealedSecret` custom resource.
 The interesting part of a `SealedSecret` is a base64-encoded asymmetrically encrypted `Secret`.

 The controller maintains a set of private/public key pairs as kubernetes secrets.
-These secrets are labelled as sealed secrets keys and identified in the label as either active or compromised.
+Keys are labelled with `sealedsecrets.bitnami.com/sealed-secrets-key` and identified in the label as either `active` or `compromised`.
 On startup, The sealed secrets controller will...
 1. Search for these keys and add them to its local store if they are labelled as active.